 Choosing to meet in a coffee shop is a safe option as it will keep the meeting brief.
 You can talk of some captivating topics, then leave.
 If they like you, they will be hoping you divulge more during the next meeting.

 On previous dates, I have made the mistake of extending the meeting.
 Alcohol has been involved, which usually takes longer to drink than coffee.
-The drink relaxes central nervous system. thus, the date becomes relaxed and longer in duration.
+The drink relaxes the central nervous system. thus, the date becomes relaxed and longer in duration.
 I exhaust all topics of interest as I am inclined to be more conversational as the drink flows.
 Then my anecdotes become more generous.
 By doing this I am not allowing my date to leave with more questions than they had at the start.
 I want that person to feel there’s unfinished business between us.

 Now that you know the worst first date mistakes and the consequences they cause, you can improve your chances of procuring a second meeting.
 It always helps to focus on that person instead of yourself.
 Think of their wants and needs.
 Consider that they would most likely not want to hear about your ex, nor hear of the dull way you pass your evenings after work.
 Bring something new and exciting to the date.
-Basically being unselfish and aiming to make sure that person enjoys the experience will work in your favour.
+Basically being unselfish and aiming to make sure that the person enjoys the experience will work in your favor.